mayalapp/ga-frog-id/README.md

 ## Summary

 This project uses the [repeat interval-based bioacoustic identification tool (RIBBIT)](https://conbio.onlinelibrary.wiley.com/doi/epdf/10.1111/cobi.13718) from [OpenSoundscape](http://opensoundscape.org/en/latest/) to identify gopher frog calls in audio recording.
 The goal is to create a tool that can be used by conservationists to monitor endangered gopher frog populations and devise management plans.
+The RIBBIT algorithm will produce numeric scores on short clips of audio.
+The highest scoring clips can then be manually reviewed to confirm the presence of gopher frogs.

 ## Instalation and setup